Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 <br/>

-Queries can be constructed using one of the analytical clients (command line, Python, and R).
+Queries can be constructed using one of the analytical clients (command line, Python, and R) and on the web client, query results can be displayed in a table on a wiki page..
 Using the example above this can be done as following:

 {% tabs %}
 	{% tab Command %}